 - The drivers can help you plan everything

-- Can easily book accommodation through the website
+- You can easily book accommodation through the website

 Cons of Kiwi Experience

-- It’s very expensive for what it really is
+- It’s very expensive for what it is

 - It can be a bit of a party vibe